Dimeco, Inc. logo

 Quorum and Vote Required

 In voting for the ratification of the appointment of S.R.
 Snodgrass, P.C., Certified Public Accountants (“S.R.
-Snodgrass, P.C.”), as our independent registered public accounting firm, you may vote in favor of the proposal, against the proposal or abstain from voting.
+Snodgrass, P.C.”), as our independent auditors, you may vote in favor of the proposal, against the proposal or abstain from voting.
 This proposal will be decided by the affirmative vote of a majority of the votes cast at the Annual Meeting.

 How We Count Votes.
 If you return valid proxy instructions, or attend the meeting in person, your shares will be counted for purposes of determining whether there is a quorum, even if you abstain from voting.
 Broker non-votes, if any, will also be counted for purposes of determining the existence of a quorum.

-In the amendment of the Articles of Incorporation proposal, the election of directors’ proposal and the proposal relating to the ratification of the selection of the independent registered public accounting firm, abstentions and broker non-votes will have no effect on the votes.
+In both the election of directors’ proposal and the proposal relating to the ratification of the selection of the independent registered public accounting firm, abstentions and broker non-votes will have no effect on the votes.

 Voting By Proxy

 The Board of Directors is making available this Proxy Statement for the purpose of requesting that you allow your shares of Common Stock to be represented at the Annual Meeting by the persons named in the proxy card.
-All shares of Common Stock represented at the Annual Meeting by properly executed and dated proxy cards, online or telephone will be voted according to the instructions indicated.
+All shares of Common Stock represented at the Annual Meeting by properly executed and dated proxy cards, or by proxies submitted online or by telephone, will be voted according to the instructions indicated.
 If you sign, date, and return a proxy card or submit your proxy online or by telephone without giving voting instructions, your shares will be voted as recommended by the Company’s Board of Directors.

 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered to be the beneficial owner of shares held in “street name” and these proxy materials are being forwarded to you by your broker, bank, or nominee.
 As the beneficial owner, you have the right to direct your broker, bank, or other nominee on how to vote your shares by filling out the voting instruction form that accompanies your proxy materials.